jacoscaz/treesandrobots.github.io/_posts/2023-02-08-principles-guidelines-software-development.md

 Why make software _at all_?
 What is the goal of software development?
 Let's start from this one.

-The goal of software development is to solve problems through software, to develop and maintain software instruments that facilitate and assist their users in overcoming the hurdles and challenges that life presents them with.
+The goal of software development is to solve problems through software.
+More specifically, the goal of software development it is to develop and maintain software instruments that assist their users in overcoming the hurdles and challenges scattered throughout their lives.

 **Software, therefore, can only be as good as the degree to which it helps its users confront the problem that the developer set out to address.**